ibm-cloud-docs/cloud-databases/cert-faq.md

 {: faq}
 {: support}

-{{site.data.keyword.databases-for}} certificates are authenticated by a unique TLS certificates.
+{{site.data.keyword.databases-for}} certificates are authenticated by unique TLS certificates.
 To verify this, you can inspect the certificate that your service presents when opening a connection.
 The certificate contains the hostname for a single instance. {{site.data.keyword.databases-for}} dataplane clusters possess their own distinctive root certificate.
 When you're engaged in certificate validation procedures, exercise caution and select the correct root certificate for each instance.
-For more information, see the relevant {{site.data.keyword.databases-for}} [Connecting an external application](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-external-app){: external} documentation.
+For more information, see the relevant [Connecting an external application](#faq-cert-external-app) documentation.

 ## Connecting an external application documentation
 {: #faq-cert-external-app}